- 1. What is the Commonwealth Seniors Health Card (CSHC)?

-Income thresholds for CSHC: Effective since 20 September 2014, the CSHC income test thresholds have increased.
-Your annual adjusted taxable income (plus deemed income on super pensions, if applicable) must be less than $51,500 (for a single person) or less than $82,400 (for a couple, combined).
-If a couple is separated due to illness, respite care or prison, then the combined income threshold rises to $103,000.
-Before 20 September 2014, the income test thresholds were $50,000 (for a single person) and $80,000 (for a couple) or $100,000 (for a couple separate due to illness or jail).
+Income thresholds for CSHC: Taking effect from 20 September 2017, the CSHC income test thresholds have increased.
+From 20 September 2017, your annual adjusted taxable income (plus deemed income on super pensions, if applicable) must be less than $53,799 (for a single person) or less than $86,076 (for a couple, combined).
+If a couple is separated due to illness, respite care or prison, then the combined income threshold rises to $107,598.

 What is annual adjusted taxable income (ATI)?: The current definition of ‘adjusted taxable income’ is an individual’s taxable income plus total net investment losses, plus foreign income not normally taxed in Australia, plus employer-provided fringe benefits (if worth more than $1,000), and plus reportable super contributions.
-From 1 January 2015, ATI will also include a ‘deemed income amount’ for new applicants.
+Since 1 January 2015, ATI also includes a ‘deemed income amount’ for new applicants.
 I explain what all of these items mean later in the article.

-Super benefits not counted as taxable income (except for payments from some public sector funds): Any super benefits paid to individuals aged 60 or over are tax-free and, importantly, do not form part of an individual’s taxable income.
+Pre-2015 CSHC holders: Super benefits not counted as taxable income (except for payments from some public sector funds): Any super benefits paid to individuals aged 60 or over are tax-free and, importantly, do not form part of an individual’s taxable income.
 As a consequence, the removal of super benefits (from a taxed source) received by over-60s from the income tax system since July 2007 means that a greater number of retirees are eligible for a CSHC.
 The one exception to the exclusion of superannuation benefits from taxable income (since July 2007), however, is where an individual receives pension income from an untaxed source, which is the case for some retired public servants.
 Pension income from an untaxed source is still counted when considering CSHC eligibility because this income forms part of a person’s taxable income.
 This is another example of retired public servants missing out under the tax-free super rules.
 Note that any new CSHC holders, on or after 1 January 2015 have deemed income from super pensions included in the CSHC income test (see next paragraph for more information).

 You can confirm your CSHC eligibility with Centrelink.